spine/spine.site/app/views/docs/routing.md

       "/pages/*glob": (params) ->
         console.log("/pages/", params.glob)

 Routes are added in reverse order of specificity, so the most specific routes should be added first, and generic 'catch alls' should be added later.
-It's worth noting, especially if you're putting routes in the `init()` function of controllers, that routes shouldn't be added more than once.
+It's worth noting, especially if you're putting routes in the `constructor()` function of controllers, that routes shouldn't be added more than once.
 The examples above are fine, since the `App` controller is only ever going to be instantiated a single time.

 One alternative is to skip out controllers, and add routes directly using `Spine.Route.add()`, passing in either a hash or a single route.